rjzupkoii/PSU-CIDD-Burkina-Faso/README.md

 ### Organziation
 Analysis/ - Scripts and data related to analysis subtasks (ex., movement calibration).

-Configuratoin / - Reference configurations for Burkina Faso.
+Configuration / - Reference configurations for Burkina Faso.

 GIS/ - Reference GIS files for Burkina Faso, as prepared for the simuation.